Program Director, MSBA, Information Systems & Analytics

 Tao Li is the director of MS Program in Business Analytics and an associate professor of Information Systems & Analytics in the Leavey School of Business at Santa Clara University.
 He joined the Business School in Fall 2012 as an assistant professor after graduating with his Ph.D. from The University of Texas at Dallas.

-Professor Li’s research interests include supply chain management with a special emphasis on sourcing strategy with unreliable suppliers, supply chain coordination, and the operations-marketing interface.
-His scholarship has appeared in leading academic journals such as Production and Operations Management, European Journal of Operational Research.
-His scholarship has been supported by the Santa Clara University Research Grant, the Leavey Research Grant, and the National Natural Science Foundation of China.
-He is the recipient of the Leavey School of Business Extraordinary Research Award.
+Professor Li’s research interests include sharing economy, crowdfunding, strategic sourcing, supply chain coordination, operations-marketing interface, sustainable operations management, and behavioral operations management.
+His scholarship has appeared in leading academic journals such as Production and Operations Management, Manufacturing & Service Operations Management, European Journal of Operational Research.
+His scholarship has been supported by the Santa Clara University Research Grant and the Leavey Research Grant.
+He is the recipient of the Leavey School of Business Extraordinary Research Award multiple times.

-Professor Li serves as a member of Editorial Review Board for Production and Operations Management and the treasurer of the Chinese Scholars Association for Management Science and Engineering.
+Professor Li serves as Senior Editor for Production and Operations Management, Associate Editor for Transportation Research Part E: Logistics and Transportation Review, and Guest Associate Editor for Naval Research Logistics.
 He has been a regular reviewer for top journals including Management Science, Operations Research, and Manufacturing & Service Operations Management.